SAP-samples/teched2023-AD272/exercises/ex4/README.md

-# Create a Site Using SAP Build Work Zone, standard edition
+# Create and design a Site Using SAP Build Work Zone, standard edition
 <!-- description --> Using SAP Build Work Zone, create a business site to create, view and handle risks.